-In 2008, the Legislative Assembly enacted Senate Bill 1069 directing WRD to set up a statewide grant program to help communities pay for feasibility studies for water conservation, re-use, and storage projects.
-These feasibility studies are required as a first step in the construction of new water supply projects and strategy to meet in-stream and out-of-stream water needs.
-Adopted by the Water Resources Commission on August 2, 2012, the Integrated Water Resources Strategy contains policy and funding recommendations in 13 issue areas designed to address water quantity, water quality, and ecosystem needs across the state.
-The Legislature has directed Water Resources to review and to update the Strategy every five years, providing policy and funding recommendations as appropriate.
-See www.wrd.state.or.us and click on Integrated Water Resources Strategy "Project Page" for more details.
+The 2007 Legislative Assembly provided funding to WRD to begin data collection efforts to help the agency to more effectively manage and plan Oregon's water resources.
+In 2008, the Legislative Assembly enacted Senate Bill 1069, directing WRD to set up a statewide grant program to help communities pay for feasibility studies for water conservation, re-use, and storage projects.
+These feasibility studies are required as a first step in the construction of new water supply projects to meet instream and out-of-stream water needs.

+The 2009 Legislative Assembly enacted House Bill 3369 directing WRD, in cooperation with the Departments of Environmental Quality and Fish and Wildlife, to develop a state integrated water resources strategy.
+Adopted by the Water Resources Commission on August 2, 2012, the Strategy contains policy and funding recommendations in 13 issue areas designed to address water quantity, water quality, and ecosystem needs across the state.
+The Legislature has directed WRD to review and to update the Strategy every five years, providing policy and funding recommendations as appropriate.